 Dove Does It Again

-Dove has had some of the most successful marketing campaigns in history by connecting with the emotions of viewers, in a completely different way.
+Dove has had some of the most successful marketing campaigns in history.
+They connect with the emotions of viewers in a completely different way.

 When Dove launched, “campaign for real beauty” and the accompanying hashtag more than a decade ago, it quickly became viral–as one article pointed out, “before viral was even a thing.”